wso2/docs-mi/en/docs/reference/connectors/sharepoint-connector/sharepoint-configuration.md

     ```

 ??? note "uploadFile"
     The `uploadFile` operation uploads a new file to the specified folder within a SharePoint site.
-Upon successful execution, the newly uploaded file is available in the target location.
+Upon successful execution, the newly uploaded file will be available at the target location.
     <table>
         <tr>
             <th>Parameter name</th>